 Dimensions; 5.5"L x 5.5" W x 1.25" H

-Fully compatible with all AquaRay controllers and the new unique MountaRay Tank Bracket (sold separately in second cart for $29.99)
+Fully compatible with all AquaRay controllers and the new unique MountaRay Tank Bracket (sold separately for $29.99)

 For Nano Freshwater Planted Aquariums (or multiples on larger tanks)